manufacturist/carpooling-with-neighbours/README.md

 Now, on your project page:

-1. Click the project settings icon '⚙️' on the left side of the page and choose your desired time zone
+1. Click the project settings icon ⚙️ on the left side of the page and pick your time zone

-2. Also on the left, click the code editor symbol `< >` and open the `src/main.gs` file.
+2. Also on the left, click the code editor symbol `< >` and open the `src/_main.gs` file.

-3. In this file, choose your desired language (spoken by most recipients) by modifying line 2, then save the change by clicking 💾, or using Ctrl + S or CMD + S. Possible options: <br/>
+3. In this file, choose the language by modifying the second line of code, then save the change by clicking 💾, or using Ctrl + S or CMD + S. Possible options are: <br/>
    `en` - English <br/>
    `ro` - Romanian

-4. Still in this file, run the `main` function by pressing the `▷` button.
+4. Run the `main` function by pressing the ▷ button.
 This will create:
    * The users file (Spreadsheet)
    * The form for offering a ride
    * The ride offers file (Spreadsheet), where the form responses will be saved